The Cost of Doing Business

 When comparing the cost of starting a business with that of signing on as a franchisee, it's important to consider the time horizon.
 With no franchise fee to lay down or ongoing royalties to pay, starting a business from scratch can be less expensive than franchising at the outset.
 But, as noted, rookie mistakes can be costly.

-Next week we present a list of the most important benefits a good franchisor provides to its franchisees, demonstrating the payoff of investing at the start in a proven brand that will reap dividends as the years go by.
-It may be cheaper to start your own business, but the cost of keeping it going as you learn from your rookie mistakes can be much higher.
-And what is the cost of failure?
+It may be cheaper to start your own business, but the cost of keeping it going as you learn from your rookie mistakes can be much higher than going with a proven concept.
 After all, you're in it for the long term and want to be a winner, right?